The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 And in general stay within the recommendations from manufacturers.

-Helo-WT and Similar Technology – Some heaters like the Helo Himalaya include a water tank in the middle of the stones.
+Helo-WT and Similar ‘Technology’ – Some heaters like the Helo Himalaya include a water tank in the middle of the stones.
 The idea is that you fill it with water and it then produces constant mild steam and humidity throughout your sauna session.
-Some people do like this and for those its fine.
-It’s perhaps more Banya than sauna though.
-On most you can remove the tank, put more stones in the heater (this is a very good thing) and the heater and sauna will function like a traditional Finnish sauna.
+The result is kind of a Bio-Sauna though in my experience it doesn’t provide nearly as much humidity as a Bio-Sauna.
+On most heaters you can remove the tank, put more stones in the heater and the heater and sauna will function better as a traditional Finnish sauna.
 With the tank you get constant very mild humidity and because of the lessor stone mass you get a lessor steam when you throw water on the stones.
-Without the tank you get a more traditional (or proper according to many Finns) sauna that is naturally rather dry and then a stronger burst of steam.
+Without the tank you get a more traditional (or proper according to many Finns) sauna that is naturally rather dry with stronger bursts of gentle steam.

-Similar to this are systems like the Harvia Combi that constantly drip water on the stones for a bit higher constant humidity and a more Banya like experience that falls somewhere between a Sauna and Turkish Bath.
+Similar to this are systems like the Harvia Combi that have a steam generator or constantly drip water on the stones for a bit higher constant humidity and a more Bio-Sauna like experience though my understanding is that these fall a bit short of a true bio-sauna.

 Manufacturers – Some very brief thoughts.

-- Narvi – Generally considered the best among Finns for design, function and build quality.
+- Narvi – Generally considered the one of the best among Finns for design, function and build quality.
 These have a lot of stone mass and very little radiant heat which both contribute to good löyly.

 - Helo – Good build and functional quality.
 A step below Narvi perhaps but above Harvia.
 This is unfortunately also a confusing array of branding including Sauna360, Tylö, Kastor, Finnleo and Amerec.